lutzleonhardt/mcpm-aider/README.md

 uv pip install perplexity-mcp
 ```

-Inside of aider you can now run:
+Inside of aider (you should not source the venv otherwise /run could not find uv, npm, ...) you can now run:

 ```bash
 /run mcpm-aider toolprompt